d-michail/mosp/README.md

 Matchings with One Sided Preferences Library
 --------------------------------------------

+This library implements algorithms which compute different matchings in bipartite graphs with one sided preferences.
+At this point there are algorithms for two problems:

+a) rank-maximal matchings

-This program implements an algorithm to compute a rank-maximal matching in a bipartite graph.
+   The library implements an algorithm to compute a rank-maximal matching in a bipartite graph.
    The running time is O(C \sqrt{n} m).
 Here n is the number of vertices, m the number of edges and C the largest rank used on the optimal solution.

-As a second algorithm, a straight-forward implementation of a straight-forward reduction to the maximum weight matching is provided with running time O(n^2 ( m + n \log n )) and space O(n^2).
+   As a second algorithm, a straight-forward implementation of a straight-forward reduction to the maximum weight matching is provided with running time O(n^2(m + n \log n)) and space O(n^2).

+b) popular matchings

+   The library contains an algorithm to compute a popular matching in a bipartite graph.
+The running time is O(\sqrt{n} m) using linear space.

 This program can be freely used in an academic environment ONLY for research purposes, subject to the following restrictions: